JolonB/JolonB.github.io/index.md

 ---

 <style>
+/* This is not a good way of doing this */
 .fa-fw {
-    /* This is not a good way of doing this */
+    /* set all icons to white-ish */
     color: #eaeaec!important
+}

+.sidebar {
+    /* set opacity of sidebar to always be 1 */
+    opacity: 1!important
 }
 </style>